ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-5-1.md

-Chapter 5: Implementing and Evaluating Solutions: Techniques for Implementing and Evaluating Solutions
+Techniques for Implementing and Evaluating Solutions
 ======================================================================================================

 Effective problem-solving requires not only developing solutions but also implementing and evaluating them.
 In this chapter, we will discuss techniques for implementing and evaluating solutions.